 Knowing these categories makes me alert to shaming activities when these topics are broached.
 As a result, I can remind myself not to judge others (or myself).
 I can also intervene when someone inadvertently shames someone else by proposing that only certain approaches, mindsets, and behaviors are appropriate.

-As a simple example, I avoided feeling shamed when I went to the lake for a kayaking and stand-up paddle-boarding session, which involved wearing a bathing suit.
+As a simple example, I avoided feeling shame when I went to the lake for a kayaking and stand-up paddle-boarding session, which involved wearing a bathing suit.
 I’m not so much fearful of being teased about my size or shape.
 But I feel self-conscious of stretch marks that my suit reveals.
-Armed with knowledge of body image as a shame trigger now, instead of keeping covered up with board shorts, I mentioned my hesitation about these scars.
+Armed with the knowledge of body image as a shame trigger now, instead of keeping covered up with board shorts, I mentioned my hesitation about these scars.
 It felt good to deal straight up with this issue, which truly was a non-issue with this particular group of people.

 Practice Courage, Compassion, and Connection

 In I Thought It Was Just Me, Brown suggests that we learn “shame resilience,” which is a process of moving through shame so that we limit its impact on our self-image and our relationships, not only in terms of friends and family members but also members of our broader community.
 Here, I’ll explore this process from a conversational point of view.